-In addition to the expansive glass and the transparent ETFE roof, all of which will allow natural light into the stadium, the field will be lit with with high performance LED stadium lights from Ephesus Lighting, Inc., making the new stadium the first to choose LED lighting from the onset.
+In addition to the expansive glass and the transparent ETFE roof, all of which will allow natural light into the stadium, the Vikings have funded an upgrade to illuminate the field with high performance LED stadium lights from Ephesus Lighting, Inc., making the U.S. Bank Stadium the first to utilize LED lighting from the onset.
 The LED lighting will provide a significant increase in illumination compared to traditional metal halide lights that have been common at stadiums for more than 30 years.
-LED lighting also provides natural and more uniform light which improves the overall clarity of the playing surface, to create a better stage for players and fans, both in the stadium and those watching on high-definition television.
+LED lighting also provides natural and more uniform light, which improves the overall clarity of the playing surface, to create a better stage for players and fans, both in the stadium and those watching on high-definition television.
+The lights can be turned off and on quickly, allowing for unique entertainment opportunities during sporting event breaks.
 Lastly, the new LED system is also consistent with the stadium’s mission to be as environmentally-friendly and energy-efficient as possible.
 It is projected to consume 75% less energy as compared to a traditional metal halide system.

 The Vikings understand how important tailgating is for many fans, and the team is committed to ensuring that the tradition continues when the new stadium opens in 2016.
 Representatives from the Vikings are currently working with the City of Minneapolis and the surrounding neighborhoods in an effort to expand the City’s existing tailgating zone per the agreement between the State of Minnesota, the City and the Vikings that shaped the final 2012 stadium legislation.

-Yes, the current design calls for 690 wheelchair and companion seats to be located throughout all seating levels of the stadium (in comparison, Mall of America Field had 190 wheelchair and companion seats).
-The new stadium will exceed federal ADA requirements and will be designed to allow patrons with disabilities to enjoy the comforts and amenities of the building.
+Yes, the current design calls for 690 wheelchair and companion seats to be located throughout all seating levels of the stadium (in comparison, the Metrodome had 190 wheelchair and companion seats).
+The 690 figure does not include the approximately 140 additional wheelchair spaces within the suites, loge spaces and club spaces.
+The new stadium will comply with all federal ADA requirements and will be designed to allow patrons with disabilities to enjoy the comforts and amenities of the building.

 Yes, the Stadium Authority and the Vikings have worked with the architect and construction manager to make the stadium as environmentally and energy efficient as possible.
 The project design and construction group is committed to building a stadium that will receive Leadership in Energy and Environmental Design (LEED) certification.
 More details related to this will be available as the construction moves forward.